How to View a Solar Eclipse

 Pinhole Projector

-You can take an index card and poke a small hole in it.
-Then place that card a few inches from a flat surface, and you will see an image of the Sun.
+Take an index card or some paper and poke a small hole in it using a pin.
+Place that card a few inches from a flat surface, and you will see an image of the Sun.

 Using my hand